Summary

 Article:

 As homeowners age, they often confront unique financial challenges.
-The affordability of their homes, once suitable for a large family, can become a burden as the family size shrinks.
-The unused space in their large homes, often called McMansions, can exacerbate the financial strain.
+The affordability of their homes, which was once suitable for a large family, can become a burden as the family size shrinks.
+The unused space in their large homes, often referred to as McMansions, can exacerbate the financial strain.

 The financial strain can be further exacerbated by the need for adult children to leave the comfort of their parents’ home eventually.
 This can add significant pressure to the parents’ finances, making the case for downsizing even more compelling.